 Upon the hiring of Mr. Bliss, Mr. Simmons, who was President and Chief Executive Officer of the Company, entered into an agreement with the Company dated December 8, 1995, which provides for six months salary and continuation of benefits.
 Mr. Simmons' stock options continued to vest through February 7, 1996, and will be exercisable through November 31, 1996.
 Mr. Simmons will remain a consultant to the Company through August 31, 1996, and a director through June 8, 1996.
-He and the Company have mutually agreed that he will not be nominated for election to the Board at the Annual Meeting.

 Mr. Tavolacci, a former director of the Company, entered a loan agreement with the Company in March 1996.
 The terms of the agreement include a non-interest bearing loan of \$80,000, payable to the Company on June 30, 1996.
 The loan is secured by a pledge of 30,000 shares of Common Stock.
+Mr. Tavolacci repaid the loan in full before its due date.